LauraRuis/msa/Code/README.md

 # Demo the code
 The experiments can only be run with the real data (and to see how see the file Scripts/README.md), but find below how to demo the code for both the modular model and the baseline.

+The code below will demo training and testing on a demo dataset containing only 4 examples, so it will learn those in about 20 iterations, after which the testing metrics should already be perfect.
+Try it yourself below!

 ## Baseline

 ### Train